Challenges and Opportunities of Datafication: Interdisciplinary Perspectives

 To provide conceptual and analytical frameworks that can help students develop, manage and reflect on data-driven strategies in organizations, this course will identify key economic, social, legal and ethical issues at the intersection of technology, business and society.

 Because of the complexity of the phenomenon of datafication, the course mobilizes cross-disciplinary insights to facilitate a range of analyses and management positions across private, public and non-profit organizations.
 Hence, the course brings together different perspectives, research methods, and practices from business studies, sociology, law, communication and data science.
-What is more, it includes perspectives from key stakeholders including entrepreneurs, policy-makers, journalists, and public intellectuals.

 Students will be taught these key focus areas and understand how they are related to big data in public and private organizations.
 The course will include real-world cases, which will enable the students to contextualize and situate relevant case-based examples within existing scientific debates concerning data and society.